seL4 Center of Excellence

 The first annual seL4 Summit was held on November 14-16, 2018 at the Hilton Washington Dulles Airport, Herndon, VA.
 For more information about the 2018 seL4 Summit, please visit the 2018 seL4 Summit website.

 The slides contain a brief oveview about the seL4 Center of Excellence (CoE).
 Topics covered in this overview include:

 The seL4-US Wiki contains background information about seL4, general information about microkernels, and links to other resources such as tutorials and documentation.

 The seL4-US GitHub public repository has been temporarily taken down in preparation for a future GitHub respository containing additional userspace applications, libraries, and software tools.
 Please periodically visit this website for updated information.

 The latest version of seL4 can always be downloaded from the Data61/CSIRO seL4 GitHub site

 Soon the seL4 CoE team will host seL4 discussion forums.
 If you have seL4 questions to ask, seL4 knowledge to share, or would just like to join seL4 related discussions, please check back soon.

 On behalf of the seL4 CoE, DornerWorks, Ltd. would like to announce a free, seL4 webinar.

 February 7, 2019 at 11:00 am EST

-This introductory webinar will provide an overview and explain the basics of seL4.
+This introductory webinar provided an overview and explained the basics of seL4.